Choosing a search partner – or not!

 Economics and organization may be impacted

 Examine the economics and constraints that a partnership puts on a search.
 You will have to find a company that will support two owner salaries, not just replace the single seller being left behind.
 This generally means pursuing a larger sized transaction where the competition may be higher from Private Equity and financial investors who may be skimming the lower end of the markets.

 Two executives in charge can be confusing to an organization.
 Sellers have to deal with two different faces and personalities, often difficult during the IOI and LOI negotiation process.
 Many sellers may be put off by two of you taking over their individual legacy.
 This will require another “hard conversation” around roles, titles and competencies.

 And, of course, your individual equity position will be roughly half the amount as a solo searcher.

 Making it work

 Focus on making “1+1=3” between the two of you during the search process, and beyond.
 Avoid the natural tendency to share everything.
 Instead, travel separately and avoid being on calls together.
 Work on separate deals and industries until absolutely necessary.
-To address this, Raj Bhala and Max Silver at Euston Capital have offices on separate floors, and Ben Murray and Adam Barker at New Forest moved their desks to be as far away from each other as possible.
+To address this, Raj Bhala and Max Silver at Euston Capital had offices on separate floors, and Ben Murray and Adam Barker at New Forest moved their desks to be as far away from each other as possible.
 Some schedule meetings with each other to avoid the impromptu and inefficient “updates”.